ruiwu1990/wells_fargo_data_mining/README.md

 virtualenv dev && source dev/bin/activate
 ```

-Here is the command to install the requirements
+Here is the command to install the backend requirements
 ```
 pip install -r requirements.txt
 ```